Koala633/hostbase/README.md

 CHANGELOG (14/08/2018):

-Added a timeout to re launch last attack in case of fail from the first attack (for french version only)
+Added a timeout to re launch last attack in case of fail from the first attack (for french and spanish version only)

 CHANGELOG (24/03/2018):